mysrejourney/mkdocs/docs/css/cascade-priority.md

 ![child](../assets/child.jpg)

 `3.
-Descendant` : This will apply the CSS rule to the all child elements under parent selector
+Descendant` : This will apply the CSS rule to the all child elements under parent selector (As long as a child element comes under parent in any nested level inside)

 **Syntax**
 ```css